example42/example42.github.io/_posts/2018-08-14-the_downside_of_naming_conventions.md

 We never saw a good naming convention which was useful when it comes to growth in numbers of nodes or applications.
 Additionally admins struggled with node specific declarations and - even worse - node specific modules.

-The naming convention makes it hard to migrate e.g. to cloud as you usually will not be able to re-use yournaming convention on any cloud provider.
+The naming convention makes it hard to migrate e.g. to cloud as you usually will not be able to re-use your naming convention on any cloud provider.
 Yes, you can set hostnames, yes, you can have your own DNS server in cloud.
 How to deal with autoscaling?
 How to deal with containers and how to deal with the next 25 new applications?
 Consider rebuilding everything and you will learn, that the naming convention blocks you from doing so.

 ## Puppet and the certificate trust based node classification